wp-plugins/basic-google-maps-placemarks/readme.txt

 > [bgmp-map placemark="105" center="chicago" zoom="10" type="terrain"]

+You can view the BGMP Settings page in wp-admin to learn what the possible values for each parameter are.

+Note that Google Maps only allows one map per page.
+If you'd like to have multiple maps, you'll need to put them on separate pages.

 *Multiple maps with different placemarks:*

 1. Go to the Placemarks menu in the Administration Panels and click on Categories, and add a category for each set of placemarks.